-A field-test passage set with 6 MC items is embedded in one of the reading sessions for each grade.
-The student's responses to the field-test passage set questions are not part of the student's test score.
-Information from the field-test passage set may be used by the LDOE to inform future test development.
+A field-test writing set with 6 MC items is embedded in session 3.
+The student's responses to the field-test set questions are not part of the student's test score.
+Information from the field-test set may be used by the LDOE to inform future test development.